samitcheema/samitcheema/README.md

 ### Hi there, I'm Sami 👋

-## I'm an undergrad @BrooklynCollege and an aspiring Web Developer and Devops Engineer!
+## I'm an undergrad @BrooklynCollege and an aspiring Web Developer and Cloud Engineer!

 - 🔭 I’m a senior at Brooklyn College pursuing a degree in Computer Science!
 - 🌱 I’m currently taking programming classes in Operating Systems, System and Network Administration and Programming Paradigms in C++.
 Apart from my daily courses, I've taken a keen interest in DevOps.